-The company has challenged the wholesaler's position on behalf of the customer (in its capacity as the customer's water retailer).
-However, the wholesaler has advised that it will not depart from its position and therefore rejects the customer's claim.
-The company states that, in light of the above, it is unable to accept any further liability for the customer's claim for redress.
+The company has challenged the wholesaler's position on behalf of the customer (in its capacity as the customer's water retailer) but the wholesaler has advised that it will not depart from its position and therefore rejects the customer's claim.
+The company states that, in light of the above, it does not accept any further liability for the customer's claims for redress.